smmislam/smmislam/README.md

 [![Scholar][scholar-badge]][scholar-link]

 ## RL Researcher
 Hello!
 I am currently pursuing my doctorate degree in Reinforcement Learning (RL).
-I am more interested in the model-based variants with a focus on task-agnostic policy learning.
+I am more interested in the model-based variants with a focus on task-agnostic behavior learning.